 Progress Surveys, Flags, and Kudos

-Students experiencing problems completing program or course requirements should seek help immediately.
+Students who need academic support should seek help immediately.
 Select faculty will complete an Early Alert Progress Survey through Starfish.
 Faculty identify attendance and/or other academic concerns early in the semester.
-The student’s assigned academic advisor will be notified of the concern via a flag within Starfish.
-The advisor will then contact the student to share resources to help keep the student on track (i.e. counseling, tutoring, academic planning, emergency financial assistance, time management, etc.).
+The student’s assigned academic advisor, a member of Student Services, or Teaching and Learning Resources, will be notified of the concern via a flag within Starfish.
+Outreach to students is made to help keep students on track and share resources, such as counseling, tutoring, academic planning, emergency financial assistance and time management.

-During the semester, if the faculty has concerns about a student, the faculty member can raise a flag in Starfish that will notify the student and the assigned academic advisor of the area of concern.
-The assigned advisor will again contact the student to share resources and/or create a plan for the rest of the semester.
-Faculty are encouraged to speak with the student first regarding the concern(s) and inform the student that the advisor will be contacting him/her.
+During the semester, if the faculty members have concerns about students, they can raise flags in Starfish to notify the student and the assigned academic advisor, member of Student Services, or Teaching and Learning Resources.
+Flags have varying levels of urgency, and some require outreach to the student to support success by sharing resources, making referrals, and building a success plan.
+Faculty are encouraged to speak with the student first regarding the concern(s) and inform the student that someone will be contacting them.

-Flags raised in Starfish either through Progress Surveys or throughout the semester will be cleared after the advisor has contacted the student.
-The advisor will identify how they closed the loop (i.e., student reached out to advisor, call made to student-no response, etc.).
+Flags raised in Starfish throughout the semester will be cleared after the student has been contacted or attempted to contact.
+The staff member will identify how they closed the loop (i.e., student reached out to advisor, call made to student-no response, etc.).
 All interactions will be tracked in Starfish.

-Faculty also raise Kudos through Starfish and encourage and recognize the good work students do to progress in their class or college.
+Faculty also raise Kudos through Starfish to encourage students and acknowledge the academic progress students demonstrate throughout the semester.
 Students are notified of these Kudos; no follow-up is needed.
 The use of Kudos is highly encouraged.

-Midterm feedback is issued in an effort to provide students with early feedback about academic progress, as well as to provide students with services to support them in their success.
-At the semester midpoint of 16-week courses, Faculty are encouraged to provide feedback to students through a progress survey in Starfish.
-This is not required.
+Midterm feedback is issued in an effort to provide students with feedback about academic progress, as well as to provide students with services to support them in their success.
+At the semester midpoint of 16-week courses, faculty are encouraged to provide feedback to students through a Progress Survey in Starfish.
 Feedback issued may include a flag (concern), kudo (accolade), and/or comments from the Faculty.
-Flags raised during a midterm progress survey will result in an outreach to the student from a Blackhawk staff or Faculty member.
+Flags raised during a midterm progress survey may result in an outreach to the student from a Blackhawk staff or faculty.
+The Midterm Progress survey is an opportunity for faculty to provide feedback to the students and Academic Advisor.